hmakelin/gisnav/docs/pages/developer_guide.rst

 Position Class
 ____________________________________________________
-The attributes in the :class:`.Position` input to the :meth:`.publish` method are in the following formats:
+The attributes in the :class:`.Position` input to the :meth:`.BaseNode.publish` method are in the following formats:

     * Latitude and longitude are provided in `WGS 84 <https://epsg.io/4326>`_, although :class:`.GeoPoint` can provide the values in other CRS as well
     * Altitude above mean sea level (AMSL) and above ground is provided in meters.